dbreese/fitfamconnect/DATAMODEL.md

 - This is an audit table used for billing purposes.
 - A charge is associated to a member.
 - It can include either a charge for a given plan, or a 1-time charge such as for a "beverage".
+    - if it is a plan-related charge, it will specify the membershipId which is tied to the plan.
+- A 1-time charge can be associated to a product (but it is optional)
 - It should have a memo/note field that is a system, or owner specified note.
 - It can also be a charge associated with a Product.
 - Tracks the date the charge occurred, an optional plan id, and an amount and a note.